kaleb-minassie/chip8-emulator/README.md

 Your CHIP-8 emulator must implement all instructions of the original CHIP-8, as well as features such as input and video/sound output.
 Accuracy is important to ensure that programs written for the CHIP-8 work correctly in your emulator.

 The instructor will provide a simple user interface for the emulator that will take in input from the user and provide it to your code by way of a C function.
 In addition, there will be functions that your code must implement that the user interface will call such as one to do one frame of emulation.
 The instructor's user interface will also be responsible for loading the program into the emulator and will provide an interface to read/write memory for the emulator.

-The sample interface is available here.
-This interface provides the entire user interface and interaction code, as well as the implementation of sound support for your emulator.
-Everyone is expected to use this code, and during grading an unmodified version of this code will be used to bootstrap everyone's emulator by the TA.

 You must implement the following functions in order to use this interface: